Kindergarten Language Arts Worksheets

 spacing between words and sentences.
 [RF.K.1.C]

-Sounds – It comes down to understanding which letter go together.
+Letter Sounds - It comes down to understanding which letters go together and the sounds they make.

 a crossover standard.
 [RF.K.1.D]